duncanwp/ESEm/README.md

 Citation
 --------

-If you use ESEm in your research please be sure to cite our paper: https://gmd.copernicus.org/preprints/gmd-2021-267/
+If you use ESEm in your research please be sure to cite our [paper](https://gmd.copernicus.org/preprints/gmd-2021-267/).

 Contributing
 ------------